-The Atlanta-based Centers for Disease Control and Prevention has confirmed 228 cases of measles in 12 states so far this year, including outbreaks in New York, Washington, Texas, Illinois and California.
+The Atlanta-based Centers for Disease Control and Prevention has confirmed 1,250 individual cases of measles in 31 states as of October 3, including outbreaks in Georgia, New York, Washington, Texas, Illinois and California.

 In January, Georgia health officials confirmed three cases of measles within one metro Atlanta family.

 According to the CDC, outbreaks are linked to unvaccinated travelers bringing measles back to the United States from places where large outbreaks are on the upswing.

 Georgia health officials said an unvaccinated Cobb County resident was confirmed to have the measles and might have exposed others to it between Oct.
 31 and Nov.
 6.

 Health officials say this is a textbook example of why it's critical to vaccinate against measles, the leading cause of vaccine-preventable deaths in the world.

 Here’s what you need to know about the disease: